 BE/EE/MedE 189 ab.
 Design and Construction of Biodevices.
-12 units (3-6-3) a = first and third terms; 9 units (0-9-0) b = third term.
-Prerequisites: ACM 95/100 ab (for BE/EE/MedE 189 a); BE/EE/MedE 189 a (for BE/ EE/MedE 189 b).
+189 a, 12 units (3-6-3) offered both first and third terms.
+189b, 9 units (0-9-0) offered only third term.
+Prerequisites: BE/EE/MedE 189 a must be taken before BE/EE/MedE 189 b.
 Part a, students will design and implement computer-controlled biosensing systems, including a pulse monitor, a pulse oximeter, and a real-time polymerase-chain-reaction incubator.
-Part b is a student-initiated design project requiring instructor’s permission for enrollment.
+Part b is a student-initiated design project requiring instructor's permission for enrollment.
 Enrollment is limited to 24 students.
-BE/ 453 EE/MedE 189 a is an option requirement; BE/EE/MedE 189 b is not.
 Instructors: Bois, Yang.

 BE/CS/CNS/Bi 191 ab.
 Biomolecular Computation.
 9 units (3-0-6) second term; (2-4-3) third term.
 Prerequisites: none.
 Recommended: ChE/BE 163, CS 21, CS 129 ab, or equivalent.
 This course investigates computation by molecular systems, emphasizing models of computation based on the underlying physics, chemistry, and organization of biological cells.
 We will explore programmability, complexity, simulation of, and reasoning about abstract models of chemical reaction networks, molecular folding, molecular self-assembly, and molecular motors, with an emphasis on universal architectures for computation, control, and construction within molecular systems.
 If time permits, we will also discuss biological example systems such as signal transduction, genetic regulatory networks, and the cytoskeleton; physical limits of computation, reversibility, reliability, and the role of noise, DNA-based computers and DNA nanotechnology.
 Part a develops fundamental results; part b is a reading and research course: classic and current papers will be discussed, and students will do projects on current research topics.
 Instructor: Winfree.
 Not offered 2019–20.